Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 Michael J. Long - Arrow Electronics, Inc.

 Yeah.
 I think, you'll see.
-Well, you should see (35:29) if you talk about the disclosed wins, you'll see full run rate in the fourth quarter.
+Well, you should see see (35:31) if you talk about the disclosed wins, you'll see full run rate in the fourth quarter.

 Paramveer Singh - Bank of America Merrill Lynch